Last Updated: May 15, 2023

 Data Protection & Security

-iCouldBe considers the protection of privacy and the information you provide to be a top priority. iCouldBe has a range of security protections in place to protect against unauthorized access, misuse, loss or alteration of information that iCouldBe has collected.
-These protections include the use of firewalls, and Secure Socket Layer (SSL) technology.
-SSL is an encryption standard that scrambles the data that is transferred over the internet.
-If the URL says “https” it means you are in a secure section of iCouldBe.
+iCouldBe considers the protection of privacy and the information users provide to be a top priority. iCouldBe has a range of security protections in place to protect against unauthorized access, misuse, loss or alteration of information that iCouldBe has collected.
+These protections include the use of perimeter firewalls, limited inbound ports, Microsoft System Center Endpoint Protection (SCEP), regular security patches, and Transport Layer Security (TLS) which is the successor protocol for SSL.

 Assistance to Delete Information or to Terminate Access